 Be sure to open separate checking and savings accounts for your business and personal finances.

 This is particularly important if you are planning to apply for a small business loan.
-Your lender will need to be able to review your business finances in order to approve your application, which is much easier if your business bank account is separate from your personal bank account.
+Your lender will need to review your business finances to approve your application, which is much easier if your business bank account is separate from your personal bank account.

-From making it easier to manage your finances to simplifying your taxes, checking accounts and savings accounts offer a number of great benefits for small businesses.
+From making it easier to manage your finances to simplifying your taxes, checking accounts and savings accounts offer many great benefits for small businesses.

-Another great benefit is that business bank accounts make it easier to apply for a small business loan.
+One great benefit you might not have known about is that business bank accounts make it easier to apply for small business loans.